Choosing the best type of duvet

 Hollowfibre is a synthetic material, which can be good for allergy sufferers as it is hypoallergenic.
 Unlike feather duvets, these can be machine washed regularly, so they are easy to care for.

-They can lose their tog value more quickly than natural alternatives, and therefore don’t last quite as long, though a hollowfibre duvet should still last at least five years, if cared for properly.
+They can lose their tog value more quickly than natural alternatives, and therefore don’t last quite as long, although a hollowfibre duvet should still last at least five years, if cared for properly.
 Duvets with natural fillings such as feather and down, or silk, can last as long for a decade.

-Feather and down
+Feather and down duvets: pros and cons

 - Pros: Retains heat; prevents overheating; lasts longer than synthetics if cared for properly